vandithavb/Data_Analysis_Projects/Global co2 emissions/readme.md

 - **Data Analysis**: Conducted data cleaning and analysis to prepare the dataset for visualization.
 - **Data Source**: The dataset includes historical CO₂ emission records from global data repositories.

-## How to Access

-You can explore the interactive visualization directly on [Tableau Public](https://public.tableau.com/app/profile/vanditha.vijayakumar.babu/viz/GlobalCO2Emissions_17298787123820/GlobalCO2Emissions).

 ## Future Improvements